Skip to main content

 Eik package types

-It's worth mentioning at this stage that Eik differentiates between three types of packages:
+It's worth mentioning at this stage that Eik differentiates between these types of packages:

 • npm